We may receive compensation when you click on links to products from our partners.

 LinkedIn for Job Seekers

-You might be wondering why you would consider a professional networking site when all you want to do is to find a job.
+You might be wondering why you would consider a professional networking site when all you want to do is find a job.
 According to a global survey conducted by LinkedIn, 61% of professionals from around the world agree that professional network interactions can open up career opportunities.
 Some suggest that 85% of open key positions are filled through networking (although not necessarily LinkedIn).

 As with ZipRecruiter, creating a basic account on LinkedIn is free.
 Setting up a complete profile on LinkedIn is more time-consuming than ZipRecruiter and you will need to spend a bit more time to build out your profile.